jcelder/phase-2-challenge/part-4/quiz.md

 - When you run a command in the terminal, where does BASH look for that command?
+When you run a command in the terminal, BASH looks for that command in the folders listed in your $PATH global environment variable, your current aliases, and commands built in to the shell (BUILTIN).
 - On a UNIX computer, how do you stop a running process?
 - What packages do you have installed via homebrew?
 - On a UNIX computer, how do you find the process id of a running process?